Gaucho Life Cultural Tour

 - Enjoy multiple Zodiac boat rides

-Estancia Anita is a cattle ranch in Southern Chile located along the Serrano River between 2 National Parks, Torres del Paine and Bernardo O'Higgins.
+Our destination is a cattle ranch in Southern Chile located along the Serrano River between 2 National Parks, Torres del Paine and Bernardo O'Higgins.
 In the early 1970s, Luis "Pekin" Guerrero and his wife Ana Soto began working with Comunidad Rio Serrano, a livestock cooperative that was based in present-day Pueblito Serrano.
 When agricultural land was divided during Chile's agrarian reform, the Guerrero family was assigned a new plot of land encircled by rivers, glacier-capped mountains, and the Southern Patagonian Icefield.
-Founded in 1978, Estancia Anita is only accessible by boat or horse.
+Founded in 1978, Estancia Anita is only accessible by boat and horse.
 Today, the Guerrero family continues the rural traditions of Southern Chile by using criollo horses and working dogs to facilitate their cattle operation.
-We invite you to come see the “real Patagonia” on our Cultural add-on!
+We invite you to come see the "real Patagonia" with us!

 Trip Dates & Booking